 Two very good grammar books are: Martin Hewings ‘Advanced grammar in use’ and Raymond Murphy ‘Grammar in Use’ which you can search for on Amazon.
 I also recommend Cambridge IELTS books for learning new words.
-This link below will help you get a Band 7 ‘Cambridge English Vocabulary for IELTS advanced’ click here to see it on Amazon.
+This link below is for a very useful book called ‘Cambridge English Vocabulary for IELTS advanced’ click here to see it on Amazon.

 Lessons on Grammar and Vocabulary.